RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/TaskOperations-RosettaScripts.md

 **[[OperateOnResidueSubset|OperateOnResidueSubsetOperation]]** - Use [[ResidueSelectors]] and [[Residue Level TaskOperations]] to specify a particular behavior on a particular subset of residues.

-[[OperateOnCertainResidues Operation|OperateOnCertainResiduesOperations]] - An older way of specifying particular groups of residues.
+[[OperateOnCertainResidues Operation|OperateOnCertainResiduesOperation]] - An older way of specifying particular groups of residues.
 Deprecated.
 Use OperateOnResidueSubset instead.

 Specialized TaskOperations
 ==========================

-List of current TaskOperation classes in the core library (\* indicates use-at-own-risk/not sufficiently tested/still under development):
+\* indicates use-at-own-risk/not sufficiently tested/still under development

 Position/Identity Specification
 -------------------------------